 Consider frozen fish

-Nothing beats fresh fish; that is unless it’s not so fresh.
+Nothing beats fresh fish.
 If you don’t have a reliable source for fresh grouper, consider buying the frozen product.
 That way, you know it has been frozen when fresh.
 You can also pop it in the freezer until you’re ready to eat it.

 Do a smell test

-Smelling is a good option if you’re at a fish market where the fish hasn’t been pre-packaged.
-Smell the fish.
+Smelling is a good option if you’re at a market where the fish hasn’t been pre-packaged.
 A fresh grouper should have little or no aroma.
-If you smell fishiness, then leave that fish for someone else.
+If you smell fishiness, then leave it for someone else.

 Do a visual check